muzeyyenalan/Devops-Github/hands-on/Terraform/terraform-04_Modules_Import/README.md

 ## Part 2 - Terraform Import

 - Terraform is able to import existing infrastructure.
-This allows you take resources you've created by some other means and bring it under Terraform management.

 - In this example, we have 2 `EC2 instances` (1 ubuntu, 1 linux 2), and a `security group` in our AWS account and we want to import these resources to our infrastructure.

 - Bringing existing infrastructure under Terraform's control involves five main steps: